samuraininja84/Thimble/README.md

 		[YarnCommandDropdown("Assets/Resources/Dialogue/Yarn")]
 		public string selectedCommand;
 		```
 	- I didn't really have a specific use case in mind for this, but I added it anyway.
-Recommend me a use if you find one for it.
+Recommend a use case if you find one.
 --------------------------------

 - That's it!
 You should now have a custom command system that can be easily added to the Yarn Spinner Dialogue Runner and logged in the Command Editor Window.